Spodymun/ros2-lidar-explorer/README.md

 source install/setup.bash
 ```

+> 💡 If `colcon build` throws an error the first time, just try it again.
+> Sometimes it resolves itself after a clean rebuild.

-Now your RPLidar should be ready to run with the correct configuration!
+Now your RPLidar should be ready to run with the correct configuration! 🎉

 ---